 These cookies are so amazing!
 They’re sweet with a nice chocolatey flavour-just like hot chocolate.
 The marshmallows take it to the next level and make it a chocolatey, sweet, buttery cookie no one can resist.
 They’re great for Santa as well, if you want to leave him something a little different than chocolate chip cookies.
 He’s sure to be good to you if you leave these out.
 Don’t let all this Holiday talk deter you from making these all year round.

-1/2 cup and 3 tbsps vegan butter (try Earth Balance soy-free)
+- 1/2 cup and 3 tablespoons vegan butter or coconut oil

 Preheat the oven to 350 Fahrenheit and line two baking sheets with parchment paper.